 The remaining sections of this paper are organized as follows: Section 2 discusses the related works.
 Section 3 discusses the requirements and challenges of our solution.
 Section 4 overviews our system and discusses how it can be used to measure the electrolyte content of a liquid in a variety of applications.
-Section 5 details the technical design of our sensor system and suggests several downstream sensor designs that can meet the application-specific needs.
+Section 5 details the technical design of our sensor system.
 Section 6 details how we model electrolyte content based on the sensor readings.
 We implement our solution in Section 7.
 We evaluate our solution in Section 8.
 We discuss the limitations in Section 9.
 We conclude and outline our future work in Section 10.